obsidian/oak/README.md

 ```
 ## Roadmap

-* [X] Support multiple leaves at the same level in the tree.
+* [X] Support multiple payloads at the same level in the tree.
 * [X] Return multiple matches when searching the tree.
 * [X] Support optionals in the key path.
 * [ ] Overcome shared key caveat.